OpenLineage/docs/docs/integrations/airflow/preflight-check-dag.md

 To use this DAG:

 1. Ensure that OpenLineage is installed within your Airflow environment.
-2. Set the necessary environment variables for OpenLineage, such as the namespace and the URL or transport mechanism[provider package docs](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/guides/user.html) or [OL docs](https://openlineage.io/docs/integrations/airflow/usage).
+2. Set the necessary environment variables for OpenLineage, such as the namespace and the URL or transport mechanism using [provider package docs](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/guides/user.html) or [OL docs](https://openlineage.io/docs/integrations/airflow/usage).
 3. Configure the `BYPASS_LATEST_VERSION_CHECK` and `LINEAGE_BACKEND` variables as needed.
 4. Add the DAG file to your Airflow DAGs folder.
 5. Trigger the DAG manually or just enable it and allow it to run once automatically based on its schedule (@once) to perform the preflight checks.